On March 8 we did something we’ve never done before – we recorded the podcast in front of a live audience – #IWD2020.

 Other audience members put forward the ‘unbelievable show’ Unbelievable on Netflix showing what the difference between coming forward as a sexual assault victim to someone doesn’t believe you or to someone who practises a survivor centred approach.
 Also the Mukwege Foundation premiered this month a film, Sema – Swahili for speak out – a movie written and performed by survivors sexual conflict in the Democratic Republic of Congo.

-And finally, Sex Education – a series on Netflix – which includes a young character suffering sex harassment which reminds us it can happen on many levels and in many environments.
+And finally, Sex Education – a very funny series on Netflix – which includes a young character suffering sex harassment which reminds us it can happen on many levels and in many environments.